ezEngine/docs-src/pages/docs/Miscellaneous/local-blackboard-component.md

 If a system requires a blackboard, it will typically search for a blackboard component by traversing its own object structure upwards (in C++ you can use `ezBlackboardComponent::FindBlackboard()` to do so).

-For example the [animation controller](../animation/skeletal-animation/animation-controller/animation-controller-overview.md) is controlled by modifying blackboard entries, which the controller reads.
+For example the [animation graph (TODO)](../animation/skeletal-animation/animation-controller/animation-graph-overview.md) is controlled by modifying blackboard entries, which the controller reads.
 You can modify the entries through [custom code](../custom-code/custom-code-overview.md).
 For this, the blackboard component has to be attached either to the same object, or a parent object.

 ## Component Properties